UIZE/UIZE-JavaScript-Framework/README.md

 UIZE JavaScript Framework
 =========================

+UIZE is pronounced "you eyes", and is a FREE, powerful, open source, OOP JavaScript framework for browsers, NodeJS, and other JavaScripty places.

 FREE and Open Source
 --------------------

 UIZE is free to use and all the source is available for all to view and fork on GitHub.

 - *Free to Use* - UIZE is absolutely free to use - no catches, no one time purchase fees, no per seat developer licenses.
-- *Dual License* - The UIZE JavaScript Framework - including all code and examples - is available under either the [[http://en.wikipedia.org/wiki/MIT_License][MIT License]] or the [[http://en.wikipedia.org/wiki/GNU_General_Public_License][GNU General Public License]] - you choose. [[http://en.wikipedia.org/wiki/Dual_license][Dual licensing]] means you get to choose the licensing terms that are right for your project or application.
-There is nothing special for you to do - simply [[download.html][download]] the UIZE JavaScript Framework, and start using it under the licensing terms of your choice.
+- *Dual License* - The UIZE JavaScript Framework - including all code and examples - is available under either the [MIT License](http://en.wikipedia.org/wiki/MIT_License) or the [GNU General Public License](http://en.wikipedia.org/wiki/GNU_General_Public_License) - you choose.
+[Dual licensing](http://en.wikipedia.org/wiki/Dual_license) means you get to choose the licensing terms that are right for your project or application.
+There is nothing special for you to do - simply [download]([Using the Documentation]download.html) the UIZE JavaScript Framework, and start using it under the licensing terms of your choice.
 Go ahead and use UIZE with complete peace of mind.
-- *Open Source* - UIZE is proudly contributed to the OpenSource community and is available for forking on [[https://github.com/uize/uize-javascript-framework][GitHub]].
+- *Open Source* - UIZE is proudly contributed to the OpenSource community and is available for forking on [GitHub](https://github.com/uize/uize-javascript-framework).
 Being on GitHub means that you can conveniently fork the project and control your destiny by adapting things when needed.

-For more information, consult the [[license.html][license page]].
+For more information, consult the [license page](http://www.uize.com/license.html).

 Modules & Dependency Resolution
 -------------------------------